 Hatching eggs stay viable for about 10-14 days after they’ve been laid by the chicken so you have a bit of wiggle room especially if you have to order them online and allow for shipping time.

 You also don’t want your chicks to hatch on the weekend when school is out.
-I planning for your hatch on a Wednesday.
+Plan for your hatch on a Wednesday.
 That way you can add the higher humidity levels for lockdown on Monday.
 Lockdown is the last 2-3 days of incubation where the turning stops and the humidity goes up.
 You should not open the incubator after lockdown.
 It also gives you the rest of the week to allow for hatching and brooder set up and observation.
 Work backward 21 days in your calendar so you know what date to set the eggs in the incubator.

 Tips for Success!

-Using light colored eggs (like white shells) will help make it easy to see development in the candling process.
+Using light-colored eggs (like white shells) will help make it easy to see development in the candling process.
 Brown eggs can sometimes be hard to see through.

 If you can, use an incubator with a large viewing window.
 There are models that are very observer friendly.
 This way you don’t have to open the incubator to see how the chicks are progressing.